4d/docs/website/translated_docs/fr/API/MailAttachmentClass.md

 The `MAIL New attachment` command <!-- REF #_command_.MAIL_New_attachment.Summary -->allows you to create an attachment object that you can add to an [Email object](EmailObjectClass.md#email-object)<!-- END REF -->.

-You can pass either a path or a Blob to define the attachment.
+Vous pouvez passer un chemin ou un Blob pour définir la pièce jointe.

-- If you use a *path*, pass a **text** value containing the path of the attachment file, expressed with the system syntax.
+- Si vous utilisez un *chemin*, passez une valeur **text** contenant le chemin du fichier joint, exprimé avec la syntaxe système.
 You can pass a full path name or a simple file name (in which case 4D will search for the file in the same directory as the project file).

-- If you use a *blob*, pass a **BLOB** value containing the attachment itself.
+- Si vous utilisez un *blob*, passez une valeur **BLOB** contenant le fichier joint.

 The optional *name* parameter lets you pass the name and extension to be used by the mail client to designate the attachment.
 If *name* is omitted and: